-The best camping mat for you depends on what your priorities are.
-There are a huge number of camping mats on the market, ranging from downright enormous inflatable mattresses, down to featherlight creations that look barely capable of supporting a human weight.
-The key things to look for when choosing a camping mat are type, R value, and weight and bulk when packed.
+The best camping mat for you entirely depends on what sort of outdoor adventures you get up to, and what time of year you tend to hit the trails.
+There's a huge number of pads and mats on the market, ranging from massive mattresses for car campers who prioritise comfort to featherlight creations for fastpackers and minimalist backpackers and bikepackers.
+The key things to look for when choosing a camping mat are type, R value, weight and pack size.

 Broadly, there are two camps of camping mats: the inflatable or self inflating, and the closed cell foam type of mat.
 Both have their pros and cons, but typically we'd say the best camping mat for multi-day trips is an inflatable one.
 In the next section you'll find a more thorough breakdown of the different types of mat.

 The R value you tells you how warm the mat will be to sleep in.
 The main use for a camping mat is to keep you insulated from the ground – which even in summer is pretty chilly and can conduct heat away from your body.
 The higher the R-value, more insulating it’ll be.
 Broadly, an R value below 2.0 is for summer use, 2.0 to 4.0 will suit 3-season use, and if you're heading out in winter, look for 4.0 or above.